megaganjotsingh/megaganjotsingh/README.md

 <br />

-* 📱  Let's talk about your next App.
+* 📱 Let's talk about your upcoming App.
 Contact me [here](https://in.linkedin.com/in/gaganjot-singh-40b40b100)

-* 💬 Ask me about anything [here](https://github.com/megaganjotsingh/megaganjotsingh/issues)
+* 💬 Curious about something?
+Feel free to ask me [here](https://github.com/megaganjotsingh/megaganjotsingh/issues)

-* ✨ UI / UX Enthusiast
+* ✨ Deeply passionate about crafting intuitive UI / UX experiences.

 * 📖 Open-Source Contributor

-* 💻 One line of code at a time
+* 💻 Making a difference, One line of code at a time

 * ♥️ Exploring new places